QuantEcon/sphinxcontrib-jupyter/docs/config-project.rst

 .. note::

-    this method also preserves the ``sphinx`` cache mechanism for each build pathway.
+    This method also preserves the ``sphinx`` cache mechanism for each build pathway.

 .. warning::